lightning/bolts/03-transactions.md

 generated; the first secret used MUST be index 281474976710655, and then the index decremented.

-The psecret P for index N MUST match the output of this algorithm:
+The secret P for index N MUST match the output of this algorithm:

     generate_from_seed(seed, N):
         P = seed